Bonus sacrifice – how to save tax

 Without bonus sacrifice:

 If Ian took the bonus as cash, he would pay 40% tax on the bonus, and would also lose his Personal Allowance (another 20%).
 He would also pay National Insurance at 2% (£400).
-His effective rate of tax would equal 62%!
+In effect, he would pay tax and NI of 62%!

 So in total, he would pay £12,400 of tax and NIC on the £20,000 bonus, leaving him with just £7,600.